€40EU recovery comp.Per late invoice — automatic art. 6

 Across 500+ cross-border B2B files reviewed in the Cosmodca dataset for 2023–2025, the net recovery on claims resolved in the amicable phase averaged 78 percent of face value.
 Claims that escalated to the legal phase averaged 52 percent net recovery after court costs, legal fees, and enforcement expenses.
 The gap represents the economic premium of resolving early.

-The practical implication: creditors who accept reasonable settlement authority (typically 75-85 percent of face value) at the amicable phase tend to outperform creditors who hold out for full recovery through litigation, once time-value and cost are included.
+Creditors who accept reasonable settlement authority (typically 75–85 percent of face value) at the amicable phase tend to outperform creditors who hold out for full recovery through litigation, once time-value and cost are included.

 Frequently asked questions